 Acknowledge the candidate

 Remember, this is a professional and courteous email response you are writing.
 Start by thanking the candidate for sending the note.
-It is a nice personal touch to thank the candidate by name as you start your response.
+It is a nice personal touch to say thank you to the candidate by name as you start your response.

 In this email response, you will likely take a more professional tone.
 You can use a courtesy title and their last name for a more formal response.
 Let them know quickly that you appreciate their courteous email thanking you.